 In basic terms, CRM (Customer Relationship Management) is software that holds all of your customer information.
 This includes contact information, purchase history, location, as well as keeping track of all of their interactions with your company.
 This ensures that you know exactly who contacted them, when and through what platform.
 It’s an invaluable source of information for everyone, not only in your sales team, but for marketing, management, and more.

 And yes, it is something that your teams have to be trained to use, and this can be time consuming.
 But the benefits absolutely outweigh the time issues.

 Here’s what you’re missing out on by not using a CRM system:

-How often do your reps have to manually search through their inbox to find the last email sent to a customer?
-Or have they had to pour through all of the customer information files just to find a telephone number they can contact a customer on?
-How about wasting precious selling time on trying to find out from other reps who was the last to contact a customer?
+How often do your reps have to manually search their inbox to find the last email sent to a customer?
+Have they had to pour through customer information files just to find a telephone number to contact a customer?
+How about wasting precious selling time trying to find out from other reps who was the last to contact a customer?

 This is all time that your reps could be spending doing what they’re supposed to be doing: selling.
 With a CRM system in place, these things aren’t an issue any more.
 All of your customer information, including any interaction or contact they have had with any rep, is available for all of your team to access at any time.
 Most CRM tools have a mobile option as well, so not being at your desk isn’t even an excuse to waste time.